-Symptoms cannot be explained by structural gynecologic disorders.
-Pain is thought to result from uterine contractions and ischemia, probably mediated by prostaglandins (eg, prostaglandin F2α, a potent myometrial stimulant and vasoconstrictor) and other inflammatory mediators produced in secretory endometrium and possibly associated with prolonged uterine contractions and decreased blood flow to the myometrium.
+Primary dysmenorrhea is idiopathic and cannot be explained by other gynecologic disorders (1 Etiology reference Dysmenorrhea is uterine pain around the time of menses.
+Pain may occur with menses or precede menses by 1 to 3 days.
+Pain tends to peak 24 hours after onset of menses and subside after 2 to... read more ).
+Pain is thought to result from uterine contractions and ischemia, probably mediated by prostaglandins (eg, prostaglandin F2-alpha, a potent myometrial stimulant and vasoconstrictor) and other inflammatory mediators produced in secretory endometrium and possibly associated with prolonged uterine contractions and decreased blood flow to the myometrium.

 Contributing factors may include the following:

-Primary dysmenorrhea begins within a year after menarche and occurs almost invariably in ovulatory cycles.
+Primary dysmenorrhea typically begins within a year after menarche and occurs almost invariably in ovulatory cycles.
 The pain usually begins when menses start (or just before) and persists for the first 1 to 2 days; this pain, described as spasmodic, is superimposed over constant lower abdominal pain, which may radiate to the back or thigh.
 Patients may also have malaise, fatigue, nausea, vomiting, diarrhea, low back pain, or headache.

 Risk factors for severe symptoms include the following:

-Symptoms tend to lessen with age and after pregnancy.
+Symptoms tend to lessen with increasing age and after a first pregnancy.

-Symptoms are due to pelvic abnormalities.
+Symptoms of secondary dysmenorrhea are due to pelvic abnormalities.
 Almost any abnormality or process that can affect the pelvic viscera can cause dysmenorrhea.

-Common causes include
+Common causes of secondary dysmenorrhea include